raspberrypilearning/getting-started-with-the-pico/en/step_5.md

 ![REPL initial connection messages](images/repl-connected.png)

 Thonny will now be able to communicate with the Raspberry Pi Pico using the REPL (read–eval–print loop) which allows you to type in Python code into the Shell and see the output.

+<mark>Will you be prompted if you have no firmware or out of date firmware?</mark>

 --- /task ---